|

 a large boat in which

-to make a voyage.
+‘to make a voyage.

-This they accom- \k JtI
+This they accom-

-and loaded it
+and _ loaded it Y J

 .with provisions, but whilst they were waiting for fine and